semuconsulting/pyubx2/README.md

 The `pyubx2` homepage is located at [http://github.com/semuconsulting/pyubx2](http://github.com/semuconsulting/pyubx2).

-This is a personal project and I am in no way affiliated with u-blox.
+This is an independent project and we have no affiliation whatsoever with u-blox &copy;.

 ### Current Status